Chinese Head Tax: George Yee's Story

 This is an official government document - a so-called Head Tax certificate.
 Issued on May 9, 1923, in Victoria B.C., it is signed by the 'Controller of Chinese Immigration', Samuel N. Reid.
 The green and black certificate features a photograph of a Chinese boy, Joe Mun "George" Yee, (1910 – 1978).
 On the back, instructions printed in printed in English and Chinese exhort: "IMPORTANT / IT IS NECESSARY THAT THIS CERTIFICATE BE CAREFULLY PRESERVED, AS IT IS OF VALUE AS A MEANS OF IDENTIFICATION".

 Between 1881 and 1885, 15,000 Chinese labourers came to Canada to work on the Canadian Pacific Railway.
 They faced harsh and dangerous conditions, long hours, and less pay than other workers.
 When the railway was completed in 1885, the demand for labour decreased and the government introduced the Head Tax to stop the flow of Chinese immigration to Canada.
 Head Tax certificates were in use from 1885 to 1923.
 The Head Tax was only imposed on immigrants from China and was intended as a means to restrict Chinese from entering into North America (both Canada and the US imposed this tax).
 Originally costing $50, the tax was increased to $100 in 1900 and to $500 in 1903, where it remained.
 The certificates were really receipts marking the payment of the tax.
 They were typically issued from Canton province in China (point of origin) but were also issued in Victoria and Vancouver, BC (ports of landing).
 Head Tax certificates were the earliest example of photo identification issued by governments in North America.
-The Head Tax certificate remained a primary identification paper for Chinese-Canadians until 1947, when they were given the right to apply for Canadian citizenship.
+At this time, individuals of Chinese descent living in Canada were not eligible for citizenship, and had no legal status, whether immigrant or Canadian-born.
+Chinese Canadians who served for Canada in the Second World War fought for citizenship and the right to vote for all Chinese Canadians, which was granted in 1947.
+Until this time, the Head Tax certificate remained a primary identification paper for Chinese Canadians.

 The 13-year-old George Yee arrived in Canada just a month before the Head Tax was supplanted by the passing of the Chinese Immigration Act, which effectively banned all immigration of Chinese Nationals to Canada (fewer than 50 Chinese people were allowed to immigrate to Canada between 1924 and when the Act was repealed in 1947).
 George’s certificate has a second stamp dated 1924, marking the new law and his effective exclusion from Canadian society.

 George was chosen by his village elders to go to Canada to make a better life for himself and to help his family and community back home, who were facing civil unrest and drought.
 It is easy to want to read into his facial expression on the photograph: scared, a little defiant, determined?
 On arrival, he immediately had to earn a living, and never had any formal education.
 He started by working as a labourer and a farmer in the segregated Chinese communities in Victoria and Vancouver.
 It took him 13 years, until 1936, to pay off the $500 Tax debt he had incurred on arrival to Canada.
 Adjusted for inflation, that $500 would be close to $7,500.00 today.
-Five years later, in 1941, he was lucky enough to be able to marry a woman of Chinese descent, Yuen (Lorna) Lim, although under the 1924 Chinese Immigration Act, Lorna lost her status and rights as a Canadian citizen by marrying George.
+Five years later, in 1941, he was lucky enough to be able to marry a woman of Chinese descent, Yuen (Lorna) Lim, a 17-year-old from Cumberland, BC.
+Lorna was born in Canada and had status as a British subject which she lost when she married George.
+At the time, when a woman married, she assumed the nationality of her husband who, in this case, was considered a Chinese national by the Canadian government.

 The couple settled in on a three-acre plot in Black Diamond, in the Turner Valley area, and raised eight children.
 They had a market garden in their field and greenhouse, some cattle in a small pasture, and even operated a small shingle mill.
 The Yee family was one of only three Chinese families in town, and the children remember experiencing some discrimination.
 Hard work was needed to survive, even as the area was benefiting from an oil boom.
 George would drive all day in his truck between local communities to sell their produce, which included potatoes, carrots, cabbage, and lettuce.
 After living and working in Canada for over 30 years, George finally became a Canadian citizen in 1958.